gcphost/aividemakerdbal/README.md

 # Shared DB

-Shared database configuration and entities for the AI Video Maker application.
+Shared database configuration and entities for the NinjaCut application.

 ## Installation